hsf-training/hsf-training-cicd-github/content/episodes/02-enter-sandman/index.md

 ### Python

-The same can be done in a python file.
+The same can be done in a Python file.
 Create a file called `python_exit.py` with the following content:

 ```python
 #!/usr/bin/env python3